hegelai/prompttools/examples/notebooks/README.md

 ### LLM

 #### Single Model Examples
-- [OpenAI Chat Experiment](OpenAIChatExperiment.ipynb) shows how you can experiment with OpenAI with different parameters.
+- [OpenAI Chat Experiment](OpenAIChatExperiment.ipynb) shows how you can experiment with OpenAI with different models and parameters.
+- [OpenAI Chat Function Experiment](OpenAIChatFunctionExperiment.ipynb) shows how you can experiment with OpenAI's function calling API.
+- [Anthropic Experiment](AnthropicExperiment.ipynb) shows how you can experiment with Anthropic Claude with different models and parameters.
 - [LLaMA Cpp Experiment](LlamaCppExperiment.ipynb) executes LLaMA locally with various parameters and see how it does.
+- [LLaMA Cpp Experiment](LlamaCppExperiment.ipynb) executes LLaMA locally with various parameters and see how it does.
 - [HuggingFace Hub](HuggingFaceHub.ipynb) compares different OSS models hosted on HuggingFace.
+- [GPT-4 Regression](GPT4RegressionTesting.ipynb) examines how the current version GPT-4 model compares with the older, frozen versions.

 #### Head To Head Model Comparison